themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > 1. I can access it through a 1Password entry, making login to multiple accounts easy and very secure.
 > 2. I can have separate accounts open in different tabs, thus avoiding mixing business with less painful business.
-> 3. It supports gestures where they makes sense.
+> 3. It supports gestures where they make sense.
 Slide right to left to delete, tap and drag to move, or slide left to right for archiving.
 >
 > There's a lot to like about the FastMail web apps and I appreciate someone giving mobile the attention it deserves.
 They've considered the difference between screen size on a phone vs. a tablet and provide access to additional menu controls by tapping the message on the phone.
 File drag-and-drop works with the web app on a desktop.
 >